airaria/TextPruner/README_EN.md

 | (6, 1536)    | 85.15       | 89.10       | 90.90       | 90.60       | 90.85        |
 | (6, 1536) with uneven heads   | 45.35       | 86.45       |  90.55     | 90.90         | **91.95**    |

-`uneven heads` means the number of attention heads may various from layer to layer.
+`uneven heads` means the number of attention heads may vary from layer to layer.
 With the same model structure, the performance increases as we increase the number of iterations `n_iters`.

 ## FAQ